 - Flip the burgers only once during cooking.
 You want to avoid handling them too much or you run the risk of them falling apart.

-Leftover cooked burgers will keep in the fridge for up to four days and can be reheated in the oven, microwave or on the stove top.
+Refrigerator: Leftover cooked burgers will keep in the fridge for up to four days covered with plastic wrap or stored in an airtight container.

 If freezing from an uncooked state, cook the frozen turkey burgers by following the directions in the recipe card below.